Skip to main content

 Name & Type

-To begin, click on blue New Analysis button on the top right of the Analyses section, give your analysis a name, and select Market Evaluation from the list of options.
+To begin, click on the blue New Analysis button on the top right of the Analyses section, give your analysis a name, and select Market Evaluation from the list of options.
 Then click “Site Selection.”

-Sites
+Sites Selection

 In the next window, use the State drop-down to choose the state that contains your desired market(s).
 Once you have selected the state, click into the Market Type drop-down to choose the type of geography you’d like to analyze, options include: